Squadrick/shadesmar/simul/README.md

-## Single-header utility
+## Simul

-`simul` merges all the header files of Shadesmar into a single header file.
+Python utility that merges all the header files of Shadesmar into a single header file.

+This script is not a general purpose utility, its sole purpose is to work only on Shadesmar.